Moneycontrol PRO

 First Tick: Top global cues to watch in today’s trade

-The Foreign Institutional Investors (FIIs) bought equities of Rs 10,000 crore on October 28 and turned net buyers for the month.
-On the other hand, while the Domestic Institutional Investors (DIIs) bought equities of Rs 636 crore on the same day.
+The Foreign Institutional Investors (FIIs) turned net buyers as they bought equities of Rs 1580 crore on November 19, while Domestic Institutional Investors (DIIs) purchased equities of Rs 1360 crore, on the same day.

 BUSINESS